-- Inform the Headmistress or Deputy Headmistress. - Record the incident to enable patterns to be identified. - Inform colleagues if there is a need for everyone to be vigilant in the future. - The Headmistress, or Deputy Headmistress in her absence, will inform parents of both the victim(s) and the bully(ies).
+- Inform the Headmistress or Deputy Headmistress. - Record the incident to enable patterns to be identified, including whether the incident involved protected characteristics - Inform colleagues if there is a need for everyone to be vigilant in the future. - The Headmistress, or Deputy Headmistress in her absence, will inform parents of both the victim(s) and the bully(ies).